The 5310 series wildlife camera traps from Ltl Acorn are an excellent addition to their fantastic trail camera range.

 Since January 2018, the Ltl Acorn 5310A & 5310WA now features infrared brightness adjustment, this helps if you are trying to record video or take photos of subjects that are close to the camera and allows the user to adjust the night vision power in accordance with their own application – so “white out” problems in dark conditions can be eradicated.
 Another new feature added to the Ltl Acorn cameras in early 2018 is the much reduced standby power consumption, this means that your batteries should last a lot longer than previously and puts Ltl Acorn cameras one step ahead of much of the wildlife camera competition out there!

-The wildlife camera holds a maximum of 8 AA batteries, but can run off just 4.
+The 5310 trail camera holds a maximum of 8 AA batteries, but can run off just 4.
 As you would imagine, the more batteries you fit the longer the running time.

 Infrared (Night Vision) Frequency:

-The Ltl Acorn wildlife cameras require an SD card to operate, without one inserted the camera will switch itself off immediately after power up.
-The 5310 cameras can hold a 16G SD card maximum.
-Always use SDHC and class 10 cards.
+The Ltl Acorn wildlife trail cameras require an SD card to operate, without one inserted the camera will switch itself off immediately after power up.
+The 5310 series cameras can hold a 16G SD card maximum.
+Always use SDHC, class 10 cards.

 Infrared Brightness Adjustment: